CGNjea/FINAL377_JodiAryee/README.md

 ### Known Issues
 - IP geolocation may not be 100% accurate
 - No user authentication system yet
 - Json files may be incomplete due to personal device issues so attepmpt installing Nodes.js through Command Prompt
+- Substancial reports need to be made before the database can identify scammers

 ### Future Development
 - Implement IP reputation scoring